 There is a curriculum checklist of 480 items that each child must achieve.

-However, we individualise each child’s goals and objectives, as well as their teaching steps, to match the child’s current ability and their learning preferences.
+However, we individualise each child’s goals and objectives, as well as teaching steps, to match the child’s current ability and learning preferences.
 There is no ‘one style fits all’ in the child’s individual ESDM program.

 Our team of Certified ESDM Therapists are also Speech Pathologists, Occupational Therapists or Psychologists.